refinedev/refine/documentation/docs/migration-guide/4x-to-5x.md

 <h3>⚠️ Changes not handled by the codemod </h3>

 Unfortunately, the codemod cannot cover every case.
 While it automates most of the migration, some changes still require manual updates.
-Below is the list of removed or modified APIs that you’ll need to adjust yourself.
+Below is the list of removed or modified APIs that you'll need to adjust yourself.

 <h3>useNavigation → useGo</h3>